2023: The Good, The Bad, The Surprising, & The Disappointing

 OceanGate’s Titan submersible implodes

-Not the implosion itself, but the aftermath.
-The absurd rescue efforts and media coverage compared to other maritime disasters.
-The investigates that exposed the many cut corners and ignored safety concerns that resulted in the incident and brought a spotlight to an industry that, for the most part, is unregulated.
+Not the implosion itself, but the aftermath: the absurd rescue efforts and media coverage, especially when compared to other maritime disasters.
+The investigations exposed numerous cut corners and ignored safety concerns that led to the incident—and ultimately cast a spotlight on an industry that, for the most part, remains unregulated.